meilisearch/documentation/learn/advanced/known_limitations.md

 ## Maximum number of query words

-**Limitation:** The maximum number of terms taken into account for each [search query](/reference/api/search.md#query-q) is 10. **If a search query includes more than 10 words, all words after the 10th will be ignored.**
+**Limitation:** The maximum number of terms taken into account for each [search query](/reference/api/search.md#query-q) is 10.
+If a search query includes more than 10 words, all words after the 10th will be ignored.

 **Explanation:** Queries with many search terms can lead to long response times.
 This goes against our goal of providing a [fast search-as-you-type experience](/learn/what_is_meilisearch/philosophy.md#front-facing-search).

 ## Maximum number of document fields

-**Limitation:** Documents have a **soft maximum of 1000 fields**
+**Limitation:** Documents have a soft maximum of 1000 fields.

 **Explanation:** This limit is enforced for relevancy reasons.
-The [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) may no longer be effective beyond this limit, leading to undefined behavior.
+[Ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) may no longer be effective beyond this limit, leading to undefined behavior.

 ## Maximum number of words per attribute

-**Limitation:** Meilisearch can index a maximum of **65535 positions per attribute**.
+**Limitation:** Meilisearch can index a maximum of 65535 positions per attribute.
 Any words exceeding the 65535 position limit will be silently ignored.

 **Explanation:** This limit is enforced for relevancy reasons.
 The more words there are in a given attribute, the less relevant the search queries will be.